DYCI2/Dicy2/README.md

 * The __Python DYCI2 library__, defining models and tools for creative generation of sequences (and in particular musical sequences) from models of sequences.
 It implements several models, generative heuristics, time management strategies, and architectures of interactive agents.

-Advanced users and Developpers can use the Python library autonomously.
+Advanced users and developpers can use the Python library autonomously.
 See the tutorials corresponding to the different modulesHtml doc: http://repmus.ircam.fr/downloads/docs/DYCI2_library/.
 PDF doc: in DYCI2lib/Python_library.

 ------